Polished London Fashion Week sheds its quirky image

 "We used to come here and think it's all going to be eccentric and street chic and actually it's incredibly grown up, polished and sexy, glamorous clothes so it's a global stage now -- it's wonderful," U.S. Vogue Editor-in-Chief Anna Wintour told Reuters on the sidelines of the shows.

-London has always been overshadowed by New York, Milan and Paris on the fashion map, and often derided by critics as the "capital of quirk," despite spawning industry stars such as Stella McCartney, McQueen and Vivienne Westwood as well as leading global luxury labels such as Burberry and Mulberry.
+London has always been overshadowed by New York, Milan and Paris on the fashion map, and often derided by critics as the "capital of quirk", despite spawning industry stars such as Stella McCartney, McQueen and Vivienne Westwood as well as leading global luxury labels such as Burberry (BRBY.L) and Mulberry (MUL.L).

 Military styles, bright prints, furs and quintessentially English looks dominated the catwalks, while bejewelled, sequined and embroidered creations also featured prominently this season.